Trustees

 HONORARY PATRON: DAME FIONA REYNOLDS DBE, MA, MPHIL

-Dame Fiona Reynolds DBE became Chair of the Royal Agricultural University Governing Council in January 2022.
+Dame Fiona Reynolds DBE is the current High Sheriff of Gloucestershire.
+She is also Chair of the Royal Agricultural University Governing Council.
 Her previous role was as Master of Emmanuel College, Cambridge in 2012 where she served from 2012-2021.
 She joined Emmanuel after a long career in the voluntary sector, latterly as Director-General of the National Trust from 2001-2012.
 During her time as DG she made the Trust warmer and more welcoming, bringing the houses to life and raising the profile of the Trust’s work in the countryside.

 Before the Trust, she was Director of the Women’s Unit in the Cabinet Office (1998-2000), Director of the Council for the Protection of Rural England (now Campaign to Protect Rural England) from 1987-98 and Secretary to the Council for National Parks (now Campaign to Protect National Parks) from 1980-87.
 She read Geography and land Economy as an undergraduate at Cambridge University.